 It’s also crucial to mention just how patriotic it can make you feel.
 You’re serving your country.
 You’ll wear army unit patches with pride, and you’ll create a bond with your fellow servicemen and women.
 It’s something you can’t really put into words.

-Also, you get free healthcare with the military, which is a huge benefit when you think of what the costs might be otherwise.
+Also, you get free health care with the military, which is a huge benefit when you think of what the costs might be otherwise.
 Of course, some military jobs carry high degrees of risk, and you need to consider this with your choice.
 That also brings us to our next point, which is training.
-You’re not going to be thrown into a scenario before you’ve had a significant degree of training in most cases.
+You’re not going to be thrown into a scene before you’ve had a significant degree of training in most cases.

-Let’s move onto the cons, and this is where you need to be very careful to make the right decision.
+Let’s move onto the cons, and this is where you need to be very careful about making the right decision.